Financial Services

 The financial district at dusk, Yeouido, Seoul.

 The Korean domestic banking market has been margin-constrained since the Financial Services Commission's 2019 household-debt tightening.
-Net interest margins have hovered below 1.7% for the three majors.
-In that environment, expansion into markets with 4-5% NIMs and under-banked SME layers is not adventurous — it is mandatory for earnings growth.
+Q1 2026 net interest margins for the four majors landed at KB 1.99%, Shinhan 1.93%, Hana 1.82%, and Woori 1.51% — up two to eight basis points sequentially as the FSC raised the mortgage risk-weight ceiling from 15% to 20%, which the central bank's loan officer survey already shows tightening Q2 household credit appetite.
+In that environment, expansion into markets with 4–5% NIMs and under-banked SME layers is not adventurous — it is mandatory for earnings growth.

-• Platform acquisitions outperformed greenfield branches by roughly 3x in originations per unit of capital deployed.
+• Platform acquisitions outperformed greenfield branches by roughly 3x in originations per unit of capital deployed — the KB Bukopin and Shinhan Indonesia Bank stories both confirm this, once the integration write-downs clear.

-• Digital-first sub-brands (Shinhan SOL Vietnam, KB Bukopin Wokee) scaled retail faster than any Korean bank had managed domestically in twenty years.
+• Digital-first sub-brands (Shinhan SOL Vietnam, KB Bukopin Wokee, Hana OneQ Vietnam) scaled retail faster than any Korean bank had managed domestically in twenty years — often by skipping the bricks-and-mortar stage the parent bank had committed to in Korea.

-• The SME-lending book carried higher credit losses than Korean domestic portfolios — but priced those losses, and then some, into risk-adjusted margins.
+• The SME-lending book carried higher credit losses than Korean domestic portfolios — but priced those losses, and then some, into risk-adjusted margins that still closed at 200–300 basis points above the domestic comparison.

 We used to see Korean banks as followers of Japanese expansion.
 In Jakarta and Hanoi, in 2026, they are the reference competitor.